Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWizard-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Framework for wizards
-    :digest: 26d724276f4d9be0aeccecf2e0cc9b31
+    :digest: ba90c8f3b7879cb099c808a0a33b4ba1

 The :sip:ref:`~PyQt6.QtWidgets.QWizard` class provides a framework for wizards.

 A wizard (also called an assistant on macOS) is a special type of input dialog that consists of a sequence of pages.
 A wizard's purpose is to guide the user through a process step by step.
 Wizards are useful for complex or infrequent tasks that users may find difficult to learn.

 :sip:ref:`~PyQt6.QtWidgets.QWizard` inherits :sip:ref:`~PyQt6.QtWidgets.QDialog` and represents a wizard.
-Each page is a :sip:ref:`~PyQt6.QtWidgets.QWizardPage` (a `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_ subclass).
+Each page is a :sip:ref:`~PyQt6.QtWidgets.QWizardPage` (a :sip:ref:`~PyQt6.QtWidgets.QWidget` subclass).
 To create your own wizards, you can use these classes directly, or you can subclass them for more control.

 Topics: